OMM970/Ticket-Management-System/README.md

-# ✈️ Flight Ticket Management System(Web link - "https://todo-full-stack-jl92.onrender.com/")
+# ✈️ Flight Ticket Management System

 A scalable **Flight Ticket Management System** built using **Spring Boot Microservices Architecture**.
 The system supports customer registration, flight booking, and asynchronous notifications using **Apache Kafka**, with **Docker-based deployment** for easy scalability.